NYSE: $109.66 | CEIX: -0.72

 Corporate Governance

-Our Strong Commitment To Corporate Governance
+Our Strong Commitment to Corporate Governance

 CONSOL Energy's Board of Directors and management team believe that corporate governance goes hand in hand with strong financial performance.
 Plus, we firmly believe that sound principles of corporate governance are essential in making good decisions on behalf of our shareholders, employees and other stakeholders.